 In 2005, Ariel Fleurimond began her first assignment as an NYU student observer in a 2nd grade class for NYC Park Avenue elementary school.
 Soon after, she began facilitating small groups within ICT Special Education classes in Brooklyn New School, and she has been working in education ever since.

 Prior to joining Columbia, she was most recently the Faculty Development Specialist at Adelphi University.
 In this role, she maintained the Faculty Center’s department website and coordinated the development and rollout of online courses.
 She served as the primary point of contact for all instructional design and course development requests for face-to-face, hybrid and online courses.
 Her largest project in that role involved coordinating, providing instructional design, and course build support for the first pilot in graduate online education at Adelphi University.
 Additionally, she was also a guest lecturer for courses in the Ruth S. Ammon School of Education at Adelphi University.
 Leading these sessions gave her the opportunity to lecture and facilitate workshops in curriculum design for K-12, assessment, instruction, pedagogy, and web development skills for education.
+Most recently, Ariel began teaching graduate courses in the Mathematics, Science, and Technology department to new master's degree students at Columbia University, Teachers College.
+Learn more about her current courses and TC projects here.

 Prior to working in higher education, Ariel was a tutor in Computer Programming at NYU and Graduate Assistant for Adelphi University.
 Ariel earned her NYS certification in K-12 visual art curriculum and instruction and has previously taught as a substitute teacher and full-time teacher in Technology, Art, and General Education in Tier 1 schools.
 Ariel holds a B.A. from New York University in Psychology, with a double minor in General Education and Computer Programming.
 She also holds an M.A.Ed. in Art Education (Curriculum & Instruction for K-12) and an M.Ed in Educational Technology.
 Ariel is currently a doctoral student at Teachers College, Columbia University (Ed.D in Instructional Technology).